Aerial incidents in Switzerland in World War II: Axis violations of Swiss airspace

 Nazi Germany repeatedly violated Swiss airspace.
 During the Battle of France, German aircraft violated Swiss airspace at least 197 times.
 In several air incidents, the Swiss shot down 11 Luftwaffe aircraft between 10 May 1940 and 17 June 1940, while suffering the loss of three of their own aircraft.
-The most significant of these incidents occurred after the Swiss shot down a Messerschmitt 110 on 4 June 1940.
+The most significant of these incidents occurred after the Swiss shot down a Messerschmitt Bf 110 on 4 June 1940.
 In response to this, Hermann Göring ordered an incursion by 32 Bf 110s.
 These were intercepted by 14 Swiss Messerschmitt 109s, leading to the loss of four 110s.
 This resulted in a German threat of sanctions and retaliation, and on 20 June the Swiss government decided to order an end to interceptions of foreign aircraft in Swiss airspace on the 20th of June 1940, instead Swiss fighters began to force intruding aircraft to land at Swiss airfields.
 Anti-aircraft units still operated.
-Hitler was especially furious when he saw that German equipment was used to shoot down German pilots.
+Adolf Hitler was especially furious when he saw that German equipment was used to shoot down German pilots.
 He said they would respond "in another manner".
 Later, Hitler and Hermann Göring sent saboteurs to destroy Swiss airfields but they were captured by Swiss troops before they could cause any damage.